top of page

 Maintain Training Records

-Schools are often required to maintain records of training activities, including attendance and content covered, as part of their compliance efforts.
+Schools are required to maintain records of training activities, including attendance and content covered, as part of their compliance efforts.
+Records must reflect the training was completed (as opposed to made available or optional).

 All McGrath Response System™ Courses provide attendance records, content covered and graduation certificates.